 To handle the feelings of other people

-Great leaders are really good at performing these principles; they understand emotions and know how to manage themselves and those around them.
-The components of social intelligence are self-awareness, self-management, empathy, and social skills.
+Understanding how to control yourself and manage the people around you is crucial.
+The components of emotional intelligence are self-awareness, self-management, empathy, and social skills.

 "The emotionally intelligent person is skilled in four areas: identifying emotions, using emotions, understanding emotions, and regulating emotions." - John Mayer